tuxtof/labs/calm/lab5/calm_workshop_lab5_api.rst

    $ python main.py

-If successfull,  You should see VM, Blueprint and Application property output fro the target cluster...
+If successfull,  You should see VM, Blueprint and Application property output from the target cluster...

 **Summary**